bovine3dom/H3-MON/readme.md

 # How to run

-Prerequisites: yarn, caddy (or some other web server).
+Prerequisites: yarn.
 A web browser.
+A CSV file of index, value for [H3 Hexagon indices](https://h3geo.org/).

 0. `git clone`
 1. `yarn install`
 2. bung data in `./www/data/h3_data.csv` with index (hex strings), values normalised from 0-1
-3. `yarn serve&; yarn watch`, open localhost:8000
+3. `yarn serve&; yarn watch`, open localhost:1983
 4. update data however you like, it gets refreshed every few seconds